AxadjonovOyatillo21/Bookshelf-API/README.md

                     "author": ""
                 }
             ```
-            - in this request "author" parameter empty
+            - in this request "author" parameter is empty

             or